COV-IRT/SARS-CoV-2_workshop/module2/README.md

 ## Goals of this module
 * This hands on tutorial will teach you how to:
 1. Align the given reads using BWA-mem
+2. samtools for aligning staistics
-2. Identify Structural Variations using Manta
+3. Identify Structural Variations using Manta
-3. Detect single-nucleotide variations using LoFreq
+4. Detect single-nucleotide variations using LoFreq

 ## Learning Objectives
 *   Identify Structural variations (SVs) (>=50bp)